 One of the nice things about working with open source software is that sometimes you get to contribute back to a project and (hopefully) add some useful features or improvements.
 We’ve just spent about 15 months working with OpenSource Connections on a project for a major client in the legal search area, who were transitioning from a legacy search engine to a Lucene-based system.
 Part of this process involved evaluating and improving relevancy, and we identified early on that Sease Ltd’s Rated Ranking Evaluator (RRE) was a great tool for doing this.

 RRE encourages a versioned approach to relevance improvement, with the intention of using a static corpus (data set), and modifying one factor at a time, whether that is the analysis process or the structure of the query in use – a common approach in relevance tuning.
-Each time it is run, it executes a set of queries against the various versioned data sets, generating metrics from the results.
+Each time it runs, it executes a set of queries against the various versioned data sets, generating metrics from the results.

 It was very rewarding to be able to contribute back to a great project, not to mention fun to just dig in and get on with it – thankfully RRE was still a relatively small codebase, so not too terrifying to jump into.
 Thanks should also go to Andrea Gazzarini at Sease for being so accepting of the (sometimes quite large) changes we made to their code!